stefanofa/awesome/TOPICS.md

 *   [vgulerianb/react-exe](https://github.com/vgulerianb/react-exe) - A powerful React component executor that renders code with external dependencies and custom styling

+*   [codesandbox/sandpack](https://github.com/codesandbox/sandpack) - A component toolkit for creating live-running code editing experiences, using the power of CodeSandbox.

 ## runtime

 *   [vgulerianb/react-exe](https://github.com/vgulerianb/react-exe) - A powerful React component executor that renders code with external dependencies and custom styling